 - a.
 The Applicant must submit a cost proposal that covers the entire period of the initial one year contract.
 Please use the expected Program Year dates July 1, 2020 June 30, 2021. (state requirement) - b.
 The cost proposal shall include the costs necessary for the Applicant to comply fully with the contract terms and conditions and RFP requirements. - c.
 No costs related to the preparation of the proposal for this RFP or to the negotiation of the contract with the Department may be included in the proposal.
 Only costs to be incurred after the contract effective date that are specifically related to the implementation or operation of contracted services may be included. - d.
 Applicants must provide a minimum 1:1 non-federal match for the requested grant award in cash or in-kind matching. (state requirement) - e.
-Administrative costs shall not exceed 5 percent of the requested grant award.
-Special Rule for Local Administration Costs Limits (refer to WIOA §233)-In cases where the cost limits are too restrictive to allow for the activities described in subsection (a)(s), the eligible provider shall negotiate with the eligible agency in order to determine an adequate level of funds to be used for described in subsection (a) administrative purposes.
-The Applicant may negotiate up 15 percent of the requested grant award in administrative costs. (state requirement)
+Administrative costs shall not exceed 5% of the requested grant award.
+Special Rule for Local Administration Costs Limits (refer to WIOA Section 233)-In cases where the cost limits are too restrictive to allow for the activities the eligible provider shall negotiate with the eligible agency, APPENDIX O: Administrative Cost Justification Form, in order to determine an adequate level of funds to be used for described in subsection (a) administrative purposes.